bcgov/platform-developer-docs/bc-government-organizations-in-github.md

 ## Working in the open

-The [Digital Principles for BC Goverment](https://digital.gov.bc.ca/resources/digital-principles) urge product teams to _work in the open_ as outlined in principle five.
-GitHub is the leading platform for open-source projects and allows the Province to collaborate with the open-source community to build software, support innovation, and save time and money.
+The [Digital Principles for BC Goverment](https://digital.gov.bc.ca/resources/digital-principles) urge product teams to work in the open as outlined in principle five.
+GitHub is the leading platform for open-source projects.
+It allows the Province to collaborate with the open-source community to build software, support innovation, and save time and money.

 ## BC Government organizations in GitHub